IcaliaLabs/docker-image-manager/README.md

 It can be used to download images from a "cache_from" key in a compose file, generate image tags based on Git properties - such as commit id, and branch name.

+## vs a Shell file

+...I got tired of different environments, where sometimes /bin/sh is replaced with dash, and nothing ever worked the same.
+THat's why I decided to turn my old shell file into an executable!

 ## Extracting the binary from an image